 At the topmost, there sits a three-position nosepiece.
 These hold the 4x, 10x, and 40x objectives.
 As it is monocular, its only head sits at the ergonomic position of 45 degrees.

-The thing which makes Bresser Microscope Biolux different from others is its HD USB eyepiece camera.
+The thing which makes Bresser Microscope Biolux <-Affiliate link 🙂 different from others is its HD USB eyepiece camera.
 You can view your results and observations directly on the PC screen using a USB cable (comes with the package) that connects to a Windows computer running the included software suite.

 The software is compatible with Windows 7, 8, and 10.
 You can also record your observation and easily share them via wired connectivity between microscope and PC.
 The maximum resolution offered is 1280 x 720p, and the supported file format is JPEG.

-Though wireless connectivity is not supported by this model but Bresser can consider it in its upcoming models.
+Though this model does not support wireless connectivity, Bresser can consider it in its upcoming models.

-For efficient and effective results, an illumination source of a variable LED light is included.
+An illumination source of a variable LED light is included for efficient and effective results.
 It gives incident and cool light without raising the temperature.
-A filter wheel is also attached to it to control the light’s intensity to provide the ideal light for samples.
+A filter wheel is also attached to control the light’s intensity to provide the ideal light for samples.

 Light from above is essential to observe non-transparent samples.
 To work correctly, it needs power from the batteries.
 3AA batteries come with the package for this purpose.
-A little particle of dust can ruin the overall magnification of a microscope if it somehow manages to reach the objective lens.
+A tiny particle of dust can ruin the overall magnification if it somehow manages to reach the objective lens.

 To avoid this issue, a dust case is also sent by manufacturers.
 The device perfectly fits in this case.